Please click here to view the latest information on how to access our services and our Terms of Service update.

 Refer a case

-Kwazii presented with a comminuted (shattered), open (soft tissue wounds connecting the fracture to the outside) fracture of the radius and ulna (bones of the forearm).
+Kwazii presented to us at West Midlands Referrals with a comminuted (shattered), open (soft tissue wounds connecting the fracture to the outside) fracture of the radius and ulna (bones of the forearm).

 This cat had a fracture-luxation between the metatarsal bones and the tarsal bones (bones of the foot and of the ankle respectively).

-Interlocking nails are an innovation in fracture fixation that came from WWII, and they were a closely guarded military secret at that time because they got injured German pilots back into the air faster than ours!
+Interlocking nails are an innovation in fracture fixation that came from WWII.
+They were a closely guarded military secret because they got injured German pilots back into the air faster than ours!

-Pablo, a cat presented to us with a tricky fracture of the femur (thigh bone).
+Pablo, a cat, presented to us at West Midlands Referrals with a tricky femur fracture (thigh bone).
 The bottom end that forms part of the knee joint was comminuted (multiple fragments).

-We see loads of these cases, especially in Springer Spaniels and also in French Bulldogs, in increasing numbers as this breed is becoming more popular.
+We see loads of these cases at West Midlands Referrals, especially in Springer Spaniels and also in French Bulldogs, in increasing numbers as this breed is becoming more popular.

-Dressings / casts / splints often seem like a really good, economic, minimally invasive and simple way to immobilise fractures, but there are some issues relating to casts or splints that make them less than ideal:
+Dressings/casts/splints often seem like a perfect, economical, minimally invasive and straightforward way to immobilise fractures.
+Still, some issues relating to casts or splints make them less than ideal: We have delved into the issue surrounding their use at West Midlands Referrals.

 A mandibular (jaw) fracture occurred during a fracas with another dog.

-A 4 month old cross breed presented with an unstable proximal tibial “dome” fracture ten days after the injury.
-Unfortunately an initial attempt to stabilise this with a splint dressing had not worked and had in fact caused some dressing sores.
+A 4-month-old crossbreed presented to us at West Midlands Referrals with an unstable proximal tibial “dome” fracture ten days after the injury.
+Unfortunately, an initial attempt to stabilise this with a splint dressing had not worked and had in fact caused some dressing sores.

 This case is a favourite – a horrendous fracture, a challenging surgery, planning with CT advanced imaging, a lovely cat, patient and committed owners, and a great outcome.
 What’s not to like.